bhanreddy/Form-Validation/README.md

 Overview
-This project demonstrates how to implement client-side form validation using JavaScript.
-The goal is to ensure that all user inputs are accurate and meet specific criteria before being submitted to the server.
+This project demonstrates how to implement form validation using JavaScript.

 Features
 Real-time validation: Immediate feedback on user inputs.